-I suppose it really all began while I was in high school.
-I was reading a book by Thich Nhat Hahn called The Heart of Understanding.
-At the end of a passage I placed the book on my chest and looked over the landscape of my parents serene and open backyard.
+I suppose it really all began in 1995, when I was a senior in high school.
+I was introduced to Buddhism through a book called The Heart of Understanding, by Thich Nhat Hahn.
+At the end of one passage, I placed the book on my chest and looked over the landscape of my parents serene and open backyard.
 I could not articulate it, but I knew that something had noticeably shifted.
 My perceptions had changed, and the world looked different to me.
 Though I do not remember the passage, I am certain that was my first appreciation for the deep interconnectedness of all things.
 I was a changed person, and felt I had received darshan through its pages.

-Only two years later, the practice of yoga found me as a college student at the tender age of 19 I had already established a slew of unhealthy and unhelpful habits that were effecting my body and mind.
+Only two years later, the practice of yoga found me as a very driven, Type A college student.
+At the tender age of 19 I had already established a slew of unhealthy and unhelpful habits that were effecting my body and mind.
 My boyfriend at the time had bought several yoga books from the library book sale.
-The books were from yoga’s first swell of popularity in the 1970′s (where everyone was wearing black unitards) and they smelled like they had been hiding in a musty basement.
-I attempted to be a good student, but the whole approach was lost on me.
-My type A tendencies were so strong, and it took several tries to get me out of my impatience and into my body.
+The books were from yoga’s swell of popularity in the 1970′s (where everyone was wearing black unitards), and they smelled like they had been hiding in a musty basement.
+Still, I was intrigued.
+I attempted to practice, but the whole approach was lost on me.
+My type A tendencies were strong, and it took several tries to get me out of my impatient mind and into my body.
 I practiced sporadically, but didn’t take an official yoga class for beginners for three more years.
-Once I attended a class with a real live teacher, once I learned the union of breath and movement, a similar shift as had happened on my parents back porch.
-I was changed forever.
+Once I attended a class with a real live teacher, once I learned the importance of uniting breath and movement, everything clicked.
+This was IT.

-I quickly began to attend as many yoga classes as I possibly could, and felt the unmistakable pull of a life path calling me.
+I quickly began to attend as many yoga classes as I could afford, and felt the unmistakable pull of a life path calling me.
 It came at a time when I was engaging in some serious reflection and reevaluation.
 My yoga teacher at the time encouraged me to consider teaching yoga as well, and I knew (once that small voice of doubt had been hushed) that it was to be.
-Everything about becoming a yoga teacher spoke to my deepest knowing.
-Once I began the journey inside myself I found that I had no doubt I had been given the gift to share yoga with others.
-I began teaching in 2001, and completed my 200 hour certification at Kriplau Center.
+Being a yoga teacher spoke to my deepest calling.
+I had begun the journey inside myself and found that I had been given the gift (and opportunity!) to share yoga with others.
+I began teaching in the spring of 2001, and completed my 200 hour certification at Kriplau Center the following summer.

-I have been blessed to have had, literally, thousands of students over the years.
-They teach me just as much, some days more, than I teach them.
+I have been blessed to have taught thousands of students over the years.
+They teach me just as much (some days more) than I teach them.
 We gather day after day, until the days are woven into years of sadhana (practice) and friendship.
-Not a single day passes that I do not feel the sweet wonder of how I came to be so blessed to have been chosen to be a part of the lineage of yoga in this this beautiful world.
+Not a single day passes that I do not feel the sweet wonder of how I came to be so blessed to have this life to call mine in this beautiful world.

-It was in 2002 that by going on a yoga retreat to Costa Rica that I found the healing modality called The BodyTalk System.
-After a single session I felt a healing take place in my being that I had never experienced so quickly, so powerfully.
-Even in total stillness I felt the pulse of life force (being channeled by the skilled practitioner) flow through my body.
-It was a like being gifted an expansion of consciousness without any effort on my part, and made an immediate impression on me.
+In 2002 I went on a yoga retreat to Costa Rica and was introduced to a healing modality called The BodyTalk System.
+After a single session I felt a swift and powerful healing take place in my being that I had never experienced before.
+Even as I lied in total stillness I felt the pulse of life force (being channeled by the skilled practitioner) flow through my body.
+It was a like being gifted an expansion of consciousness without any effort on my part, and made an immediate and permanent impression on me.
 It only further affirmed the body/mind’s phenomenal capacity to heal and experience aliveness.
-After a few years, I realized that BodyTalk was a modality that I needed to do for others.
+After years of singing its praises, knew that BodyTalk was a modality that I needed to do for others.
 I dove in and had taken every module offered and earned my certification in 2 1/2 years.
 In 2014 I also reached out to a dear friend and Reiki master, and was attuned to the first level of Reiki with my beloved and soon to be mother in law in by my side.

-Many years have passed now, and I love and believe in what I do more than ever.
-I truly see that my work brings to me some of the most amazing people in the community of Bloomington/Normal and beyond.
-I see that my work has meaning and purpose, and helps others to find those very things for themselves, within themselves.
+I am nearly two decades into this work, and I love and believe in what I do more than ever.
+I truly see that my work brings to me some of the most amazing people in my community of Bloomington/Normal and beyond.
+I see that my work has meaning and purpose.
+I get to help others to find those very things they are searching for, for themselves, within themselves.
 And that brings magic to my everyday.

 I bow deeply to all who allow me to follow my bliss in this life, professionally and personally.
 A teacher is nothing without people to teach, a healer, nothing without people to help heal, and I thank you from the bottom of my heart for allowing me to have the best job on Earth.